ibm-cloud-architecture/icp-backup/docs/etcd.md

 The backup process is the same whether you're running single master or multi-Master configurations of ICP.
 In both cases the backup is always taken from a single node, to ensure consistency upon restore.
 In the case of restore to a multi-node cluster, any of the nodes may be restored from the same backup.

-To back up and restore etcd, you must be logged into one of the Master Nodes.
-Clone this GitHub repository to the Master Node, you will use it when performing the steps in this guide.
+To back up and restore etcd, you must be logged into one of the etcd nodes (this will be the master unless you deployed an external etcd cluster).
+Clone this GitHub repository to the node running etcd, you will use it when performing the steps in this guide.

 ```
 git clone https://github.com/ibm-cloud-architecture/icp-backup.git